How To Plan Your Day: Five Time Management Principles To Help You Thrive

 So what is the answer?
 I decided to find out.

 I began reading time management books and blogs.
 A lot of them!
 And I noticed some trends.
+The principles they suggested didn’t work for me because I didn’t have consistent blocks of time to devote to specific activities.

 I needed a flexible solution that would work with my schedule and my situation.
 And I needed it to change as my life situation changed, my children moved to a new stage, or unexpected needs arose.
 What I needed were principles I could apply to any situation.

 In this article, you’ll learn how to plan your day using five time management principles I now use and teach to others, including my children.
-Many of these principles are ones I learned from other time-management gurus, but I modified them to meet the needs of my homeschool life.
-I can’t wait to share them with you so you, too, can feel successful at the end of your homeschool day.
+Many of these principles are ones I learned from other time-management gurus, but I modified them to meet the needs of my life.
+I can’t wait to share them with you so you, too, can feel successful at the end of your day.

 - Have Realistic Expectations